Pythm/ad-ModeManagement/README.md

 ```

 ## Set up Mode behaviour

+> [!TIP]
+> ModeManagement now supports the same translation on Modes as Lightwand.
+Check out the documentation for Lightwand in the [translation section](https://github.com/Pythm/ad-Lightwand?tab=readme-ov-file#translating-or-changing-modes) to listen for another event than "MODE_CHANGE" or use your own names for the pre defined mode names.

 This app's behavior is based on listening to sensors and some automated times if sensors are not triggered.
 Modes will not change with vacation switch on.